 Variations

-- Stovetop: If you want to make slow cooker borscht on the stovetop instead, you will need to use roasted or canned beets.
-Use pre-roasted beets, like Love Beets, that you can find at most grocery store to save time.
+- Stovetop: You may be wondering how to make slow cooker borscht on the stovetop instead.
+You can still use raw beets, or sub canned or roasted (even pre-roasted beets, like Love Beets) for a shortcut.
 Follow these steps for making stovetop borscht:

-- Cook the onion in a little olive oil in a pot.
+- Cook the onion in about a tablespoon of extra virgin olive oil in a large pot.

-- Add the carrots and potato and cook for about 10 minutes until they start to soften.
+- Add the carrots, potato, and beets (if using raw) and cook for about 10 minutes until they start to soften.

-- Stir in the beets, garlic, salt, pepper, and tomato paste.
+- Stir in the garlic, salt, pepper, and tomato paste.
 Cook for a couple minutes.
+If you are using pre-roasted or canned beets, add them at this point too.

 - Pour in the broth and vinegar.
 Add the sugar and bay leaf to the pot.
-Bring to a boil, reduce heat to a simmer, cover, and cook for 20 minutes or until the potato is tender.
+Bring to a boil, reduce heat to a simmer, cover, and cook for 15 to 20 minutes or until the veggies are tender.

-- Stir in the cabbage and dill and cook until the cabbage is tender.
+- Stir in the cabbage and dill and cook uncovered until the cabbage is tender, about 5 to 7 minutes.

 - Add more protein: Stir in a can of white beans or chickpeas for more vegetarian protein.